gibsondanield/edaHelper/README.md

 # edaHelper
-python module to assist exploratory data analysis (EDA) and modeling
+A python module to assist exploratory data analysis (EDA) and modeling based on scikit-learn, Statsmodels and pandas.